HB151 Alabama 2019 Session

 - Alcoholic beverage manufactures, certain financial interests and business arrangements authorized, taxation of beer and liquor provided for, brewpub reqm'ts revised, Sec.
 28-3-208 added; Secs.
 28-4A-2, 28-4A-6 repealed; Secs, 28-3-1, 28-3-4, 28-3A-6, 28-4A-3, 28-4A-4 am'd.

-This bill would allow a licensed manufacturer of alcoholic beverages to dispense and sell at its on-site tasting room, alcoholic beverages that are manufactured in this state but not by the manufacturer, so long as the other manufacturer is under common ownership with the brewery, winery, or distillery.
+- Allow a licensed manufacturer to dispense and sell at its on-site tasting room beverages manufactured in-state by another manufacturer under common ownership with the tasting-room operator.

 - Subjects